 LEWIS & DICKSTEIN, P.L.L.C.
 Can Help You!

 Why switch to LEWIS & DICKSTEIN, P.L.L.C.?
 If you’ve lost confidence in your current federal defense lawyer, it might be time to switch to someone who will faithfully and vigorously fight to protect and defend you.
 Our lawyers have decades of experience representing clients charged in federal court.
 We have an unparalleled track record of successfully helping clients facing severe charges and avoiding the potentially devastating consequences of a conviction.

 Federal Criminal Defense Attorneys in Michigan

 An astute, well-seasoned criminal defense attorney will understand that substance addiction should actually be emphasized in some cases.
-For instance, if an attorney knows that the client will do significant time in prison and that the client has a substance abuse history, they should do everything possible to get as much documentation of the substance abuse issue into the case file and the presentence report.
+For instance, if an attorney knows that the client will do significant time in prison and has a substance abuse history, they should do everything possible to get as much documentation of the substance abuse issue into the case file and the presentence report.

-The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have the knowledge and expertise necessary to handle a case according to the client’s best interests, including laying the foundation for a smooth transition into programs such as the Residential Drug Abuse Program (RDAP).
+The dedicated, experienced, and zealous federal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have the knowledge and expertise necessary to handle a case according to the client’s best interests, including laying the foundation for a smooth transition into programs such as the Residential Drug Abuse Program (RDAP).